liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### How should I update my code?

-You need to replace the call to the preview page with this code.
-So, instead of including a page, you would call the taglib instead
+You need to replace the call to include the preview JSP with the taglib liferay-ui:asset-display passing the parameter template as "preview".

 ```
 <liferay-ui:asset-display
 	assetEntry="<%= assetEntry %>"
-	assetRenderer="<%= assetRenderer %>"
-	assetRendererFactory="<%= assetRendererFactory %>"
 	template="<%= AssetRenderer.TEMPLATE_PREVIEW %>"
 />
 ```

 #### Why was this change made?

-To simplify the usage of the functionality
+To simplify the usage of the functionality.